 The potential impact and duration of COVID-19 or another pandemic could have significant repercussions across the economy and financial markets, and could trigger a period of economic slowdown or recessions.
 The outbreak of COVID-19 in many countries continues to adversely impact economic activity and has contributed to significant volatility and negative pressure in financial markets.
-The impact of the outbreak has been rapidly evolving and, as cases of the virus have continued to increase around the world, many countries, including the United States, have reacted by instituting, among other things, quarantines and restrictions on travel.
+As cases of the virus have continued to increase around the world, many countries, including the United States, have reacted by instituting, extending, or reinstating among other things, quarantines and restrictions on travel.

-Most states and municipalities, including where we have our headquarters (Colorado) and in regions of the United States where our properties and tenants are located, have also reacted by instituting quarantines, mandating business and school closures, requiring restrictions on travel, "shelter in place" or "stay-at-home" orders, and imposing restrictions on the types of business that may continue to operate.
-Although many of these jurisdictions, including Colorado, are gradually relaxing a number of these restrictions, many of these restrictions are being reinstituted or are still in place in regions where our properties and tenants are located.
+Most states and municipalities, including where we have our headquarters (Colorado) and in regions of the United States where our properties and tenants are located, have also reacted by instituting, extending or reinstating quarantines, mandating business and school closures, requiring restrictions on travel, "shelter in place" or "stay-at-home" orders, and imposing restrictions on the types of business that may continue to operate.
+Although many of these jurisdictions, including Colorado, have gradually relaxed a number of these restrictions, many of these restrictions are being re-instituted or are still in place in regions where our properties and tenants are located.